-- 1. Maintain compliance with the FTA's Omnibus Transportation Employee Testing Act of 1991 as outlined in regulations 49 CFR Part 655 and 40 which includes: Pre-Employment, Reasonable Suspicion, Random, Post-Accident, Return-to-Duty, and Follow-up.
-(Ongoing) - 2.
-Implement comprehensive safety and risk management strategies which include elements involving risk reduction, risk avoidance, and risk transfer (i.e., insurance).
+1. Maintain compliance with the FTA's Omnibus Transportation Employee Testing Act of 1991 as outlined in regulations 49 CFR Part 655 and 40, which includes Pre-Employment, Reasonable Suspicion, Random, Post-Accident, Return-to-Duty, and Follow-up.
+(Ongoing)

+- 2. Maintain RVT's Public Transportation Agency Safety Plan as required by 49 CFR Part 673.
+This includes a top down, organizational wide approach to managing safety risk and ensuring the effectiveness of a transit agency's safety risk mitigation.
 (Ongoing) - 3.
 Continue to acquire safety and security equipment on RVT transit vehicles and facilities as part of RVT's policies related to the transit-related terrorism act.
+Utilize available training programs from TSA for Bus Operations and Supervisors.
 (Ongoing) - 4.
-RVT will continue to participate with PennDOT on safety planning activities related to improvements along the S.R.
-220 corridor between Williamsport and Jersey Shore and other corridors in Lycoming County.
-(Ongoing) - 5.
-Continue established safety, award and training programs for all RVT's employees.
+RVT will continue to participate with PennDOT on safety planning activities related to highway and traffic improvements in Lycoming County and surrounding areas.
 (Ongoing)